durgayada8/CODTECHTASK1/README.md

 💡 LED (Light Emitting Diode): The primary output component that will visually indicate the system's operation.

-⚙️ Resistors: Typically ranging from 220Ω to 330Ω, these components will limit current to the LED, preventing damage.

 🧩 Breadboard: Used for prototyping the circuit without soldering, allowing for easy adjustments.

 🔌 Jumper Wires: Essential for making connections between components on the breadboard.